-In recent years, much research has been performed in the area of run-time task mapping for embedded systems.
-Singh et al. [Singh et al. 2013b] provide a nice survey of current and emerging trends for the task mapping problem on multi/many-core systems.
-In the context of performance optimization, the authors of [Chou and Marculescu 2008] propose a run-time mapping strategy that incorporates user behaviour information in the resource allocation process.
-An agent based distributed application mapping approach for large MPSoCs is presented in [Al Faruque et al. 2008].
-The work of [Hölzenspies et al. 2008] proposes a run-time spatial mapping technique to map streaming applications onto MPSoCs.
-In [Brião et al. 2008], dynamic task allocation strategies based on bin-packing algorithms for soft real-time applications are presented.
-A run-time task allocator is presented in [Huang et al. 2011] that uses an adaptive task allocation algorithm and adaptive clustering approach for efficient reduction of the communication load.
-The approach proposed in [Schranzhofer et al. 2010] produces multiple mappings for each application with a trade-off between resource requirement and throughput.
-Mariani et al. [Mariani et al. 2010] proposed a run-time management framework in which Pareto-fronts with system configuration points for different applications are determined during design-time DSE, after which heuristics are used to dynamically select a proper system configuration at run time.
-A similar approach is presented in [Singh et al. 2013a] targeting a generic architecture.
-In [Ykman-Couvreur et al. 2011], the authors propose a lightweight run-time manager, linked with an automated design-time exploration and incorporated in the host processor of the platform, to dynamically and efficiently configure the applications according to the available platform resources.
-Compared with these algorithms, our hybrid algorithm takes an application scenario-based approach, and takes computational and communication behaviour embodied in design-time optimized mappings into account when optimizing the mapping at run time.
+In recent years, much research has been performed in the area of runtime task mapping for embedded systems.
+Singh et al. [2013b] provide a nice survey of current and emerging trends for the task mapping problem on multi-/many-core systems.
+In the context of performance optimization, Chou and Marculescu [2008] propose a runtime mapping strategy that incorporates user behavior information in the resource allocation process.
+An agent-based distributed application mapping approach for large MPSoCs is presented in Al Faruque et al. [2008].
+Hölzenspies et al. [2008] propose a runtime spatial mapping technique to map streaming applications onto MPSoCs.
+Brião et al. [2008] present dynamic task allocation strategies based on bin-packing algorithms for soft real-time applications.
+A runtime task allocator is presented in Huang et al. [2011] that uses an adaptive task allocation algorithm and adaptive clustering approach for efficient reduction of the communication load.
+The approach proposed by Schranzhofer et al. [2010] produces multiple mappings for each application with a tradeoff between resource requirement and throughput.
+Mariani et al. [2010] proposed a runtime management framework in which Pareto fronts with system configuration points for different applications are determined during design-time DSE, after which heuristics are used to dynamically select a proper system configuration at runtime.
+A similar approach is presented in Singh et al. [2013a], targeting a generic architecture.
+Ykman-Couvreur et al. [2011] propose a lightweight runtime manager, linked with an automated design-time exploration and incorporated in the host processor of the platform, to dynamically and efficiently configure the applications according to the available platform resources.
+Compared with these algorithms, our hybrid algorithm takes an application scenario-based approach and takes computational and communication behavior embodied in design-time optimized mappings into account when optimizing the mapping at runtime.

-Recently, Schor et al. [Schor et al. 2012] and Quan et al. [Quan and Pimentel 2013b] also proposed scenario-based run-time mapping approaches in which mappings derived from design-time DSE are stored for run-time mapping decisions.
-However, [Schor et al. 2012] does not address the reduction of mapping storage (all workload scenarios are stored) and does not dynamically optimize the mappings at run time.
-In [Quan and Pimentel 2013b], an approach is proposed in which mappings for interapplication scenarios are stored and used as a basis for run-time mapping decisions, after which a run-time algorithm aims at gradually further optimizing these mappings.
-The work presented in this article is based on the work of [Quan and Pimentel 2013b] but extends it in several directions in order to address several limitations of the latter work.
-A first limitation of the work in [Quan and Pimentel 2013b] is that it only works for homogeneous multi-processor systems.
-Another drawback is that the method from [Quan and Pimentel 2013b] needs to search for optimal mappings for inter-application scenarios at design time, which implies that it should already been known at design time which applications can execute on the target platform.
+Recently, Schor et al. [2012] and Quan and Pimentel [2013b] also proposed scenariobased runtime mapping approaches in which mappings derived from design-time DSE are stored for runtime mapping decisions.
+However, Schor et al. [2012] do not address the reduction of mapping storage (all workload scenarios are stored) and does not dynamically optimize the mappings at runtime.
+Quan and Pimentel [2013b] propose an approach in which mappings for inter-application scenarios are stored and used as a basis for runtime mapping decisions, after which a runtime algorithm aims at gradually further optimizing these mappings.
+The work presented in this article is based on the work of Quan and Pimentel [2013b] but extends it in several directions in order to address several limitations of the latter work.
+A first limitation of the work in Quan and Pimentel [2013b] is that it only works for homogeneous multiprocessor systems.
+Another drawback is that the method from Quan and Pimentel [2013b] needs to search for optimal mappings for inter-application scenarios at design time, which implies that it should already been known at design time which applications can execute on the target platform.
 For example, extending the system with a new application would require to redo the entire design-time DSE for all inter-application scenarios.
-In our approach, this problem is avoided by taking intra-applications as the basis for doing design-time DSE (i.e., performing DSE on applications in isolation) similar to the approach in [Quan and Pimentel 2013a].
-However, in [Quan and Pimentel 2013a], the mapping is optimized only at the beginning of each new workload scenario.
-There is no run-time performance constraint set for each application, which means that the mapping is fixed during the execution of a certain workload scenario.
+In our approach, this problem is avoided by taking intra-applications as the basis for doing design-time DSE (i.e., performing DSE on applications in isolation) similar to the approach in Quan and Pimentel [2013a].
+However, in Quan and Pimentel [2013a], the mapping is optimized only at the beginning of each new workload scenario.
+There is no runtime performance constraint set for each application, which means that the mapping is fixed during the execution of a certain workload scenario.